ocas-biomed/SentinelSync504/README.md

 - User registration and login
 - Role-based form input (Nurse, Physician, Pharmacist, Other)
-- Event type dropdown and freetext option for "Other"
+- Event detail reporting form
+- user ID is not collected during report submission for anyonymity
+- Confirmation page following successful data collection
 - Data storage using SQLite
-- Confirmation page for successful transmissions
-- Admin-only dashboard to view reports to enhance anonymity
+- Administrator dashboard to view reports for data analysis
-- Chart.js integration for visualizations
-- Utilizes Bootstrap for responsive UI design
+- Bootstrap for responsive UI design

 ## Technologies Used